mjoppich/igem_munich_2018/docs/install.rst

 * The installer finishes and displays “Thank you for installing Anaconda!”
 * The installer describes Microsoft VS Code and asks if you would like to install VS Code.
 Enter yes or no. You don't need Microsoft VS Code to use sequ-into!

+If you have trubles installing Anaconda you can review this iste for more details and a visual installer here: http://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install

+2.
 DMG
 ====
 ...